This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Heating: Night storage heating, eco electric radiators and convector heating included.

-Parking: Access by car to unload/load; at other times please park at Doyden House, a five minutes walk away.
+Parking: Access by car to unload/load; at other times please park at Doyden House, a five to 10 minutes walk away.

-Offers: Free admission to Tintagel Old Post Office subject to seasonal opening hours.
+Free entry to Tintagel Old Post Office on production of booking details subject to seasonal opening hours.